-- Shirts must have sleeves with no midriffs exposed. - There should be no plunging necklines, excessive back exposure, visible undergarments, or clothing that exposes a bare midriff. - Any covering on the lower body should be in good taste and skin shall not be exposed above finger-tip length. - Hats, hoods or hair coverings should not be worn in the building. - Bandannas, handkerchiefs, rags or flags are not permitted in any form from the pocket, wrist or anywhere visible. - Shoes must be worn at all times. - Clothing or any other item of apparel, including jewelry, which advertises, displays or refers to nonprescription drugs, controlled substances or illegal drugs, tobacco, sexual references, alcoholic beverages, or T-shirts that are inappropriate or vulgar are not considered suitable for school.
-Chains, spike bracelets or anklets, or other potentially harmful accessories are not permitted. - Any type of dress or jewelry that does not follow the above guidelines or causes a class disruption may result in a referral and placement in GLC until the disruption is resolved.
+- Shoes must be worn at all times. - Clothing or any other item of apparel, including jewelry, which advertises, displays or refers to nonprescription drugs, controlled substances or illegal drugs, tobacco, sexual references, alcoholic beverages must be avoided.
+Clothing or accessories that are inappropriate,vulgar, or offensive to others and/or school purposes are not considered suitable for school.
+Chains, spike bracelets or anklets, or other potentially harmful accessories are not permitted. - Any type of dress or jewelry that does not follow the above guidelines or causes a class disruption may result in removal from class until the disruption is resolved.

-Violations of the established dress code will be dealt with as follows:
+Violations of the established dress code may be dealt with as follows: